kellymacdev/kellymacdev/README.md

 ### 🔭 What I’m working on
 - Developing **data-driven web apps** with **React** and **Django**
 -  Building **Blunderstruck**, a chess stats visualiser to make fun of my boyfriend's poor performance
+-  Maintaining and generalising **Yearbook**, a web app serving as a digital 10-years-on high school reunion yearbook
 - Deepening my understanding of the **mathematical foundations and algorithms behind AI** through Harvard’s CS50AI course
 ---